Steel Rusts. Wood Rots. Fiberglass Fencing Lasts! Manufactures in US and Canada

-- Fabrication and Design – The material allows for considerable flexibility in terms of design.
-FRP can be field-fabricated using simple carpenter’s tools with carbon or diamond tip blades.
-No torches or welding are required.
+- Fabrication and Design: The material allows for considerable flexibility in terms of design.
+FRP can be field fabricated using simple carpenter’s tools with carbon or diamond tip blades.
+No torches or welding is required.
 The light weight of the material allows for easier transport and installation.
-In contrast, steel often requires special equipment to erect and install including welding.
+In contrast, steel often requires specialized equipment to erect and install.

-- Cost – FRP is electrically non-conductive, made into various products have a high median price range that is competitive with premium high grade steel products and, FRP, in this instance (Fiberfence®) has a lower installation cost and no maintenance cost, allowing for a lower life cycle cost overall.
-FRP does not expand or contract, does not hold heat or cold, will not warp or easily bend, is 3 times the tensile strength of steel.
+- Cost: FRP is electrically non-conductive and is made into various products that have a high media price range that is competitive with premium high-grade steel products.
+FRP, in this instance, Fiberfence®, has a lower installation cost and no maintenance cost, allowing for a lower life cycle overall.
+FRP does not expand or contract, does not hold heat or cold, will not warp or easily bend, and is three times the tensile strength of steel.

-- Steel – In comparison, Steel is electrically conductive, does require ongoing maintenance, will warp and bend and deflect paint as it contracts and expands.
+- Steel: In comparison, steel is electrically conductive, does require ongoing maintenance, will warp and bend, and will deflect paint as it contracts and expands.

-- Wood is perhaps the least expensive of building materials, but is highly unstable and varies by type and processing, is susceptible to oxidation and degradation, harboring insects, conducting electricity when wet, easily damaged, causing high ongoing maintenance costs.
+- Wood: Wood is perhaps the least expensive of building materials but is highly unstable and varies by type and processing.
+It is also susceptible to oxidation and degradation, harboring insects, conducting electricity when wet and easily damaged, causing high ongoing maintenance costs.

-- Stiffness – FRP is up to 3.3 times as rigid as timber and will not permanently deform under working load.
+- Stiffness: FRP is up to 3.3 times as rigid as timber and will not permanently deform under a working load.
 The modulus of elasticity is 2.8 x 106 psi.

-- Impact Resistance – Fiberglass will not permanently deform or break under impact like traditional building materials.
-The glass mat in pultruded parts distributes impact load to prevent surface damage, even in subzero temperatures.
+- Impact Resistance: Fiberglass will not permanently deform or break under impact like traditional building materials.
+The glass mat is made of pultruded parts that distribute impact load to prevent surface damage, even in subzero temperatures.

-- Corrosion, Rot, and Insect Resistance – FRP resists a broad range of chemicals and is unaffected by moisture or immersion in water, making it ideal as a protective covering for surfaces where chemical spillages might occur.
+- Corrosion, Rot, and Insect Resistance: FRP resists a broad range of chemicals and is unaffected by moisture or immersion in water, making it ideal as a protective covering for surfaces where chemical spillage might occur.
 It also is impervious to insects.
 Conversely, steel and aluminum are subject to oxidation and corrosion.
 They require painting or galvanizing for many applications.
 Even concrete is subject to water damage.
-Wood can warp, rot and decay when exposed to moisture, water and chemicals.
+Wood can warp, rot, and decay when exposed to moisture, water, and chemicals.
 Wood is also very susceptible to attacks from insects like termites and marine borers.

-- Strength – FRP has greater tensile strength than steel and pound-for-pound is stronger than steel and aluminum.
-See spec sheet performance ratings below, A. (2)
+- Strength: FRP has greater tensile strength than steel, and pound-for-pound is stronger than steel and aluminum.
+See our spec sheet performance ratings below, A. (2).

-- Weight – FRP is only lighter weight than wood, steel or aluminum.
+- Weight: FRP is lighter in weight than wood, steel, or aluminum.
 This makes the material much easier to lift for installation or repairs, leading to lower maintenance and installation costs.

-- Color – Since FRP pultrusion components are manufactured together in the pultrusion process and heated over 400 degrees in a steel die as it moves forward on the line a finished perfect product with color manufactured throughout the product.
-Conversely, using wood, steel or aluminum, a combination of paints, stains, and coatings must be used and will require periodic re-applications.
-With FRP, additionally, you can produce the product in any color.
+- Color: Since FRP pultrusion components are manufactured together in the pultrusion process and heated over 400 degrees in a steel die as it moves forward on the line, a perfect finished product will color is manufactured.
+Conversely, using wood, steel, or aluminum, a combination of paints, stains, and coatings must be used and will require periodic re-application.
+With FRP, you can produce the product in any color.

-- Thermal Properties – FRP is a good insulator with low thermal conductivity.
-Unlike metals like steel and aluminum, which conduct heat, fiberglass products maintain a constant temperature and are always cool to the touch.
-Thermal conductivity is 4 BTU in./(hr ft2°F) and coefficient of expansion is 7-8 (in./in./°F)10-6.
-Fiber reinforced plastics resistance to heat and corrosion makes it successful even in humid, swampy conditions.
-Pultruded FRP is fire resistant.
+- Thermal Properties: FRP is an excellent insulator with low thermal conductivity.
+Unlike metals, such as steel and aluminum, which conduct heat, fiberglass products maintain a constant temperature and are always cool to the touch.
+Thermal conductivity is 4 BTU in. / (hr ft2°F) and the coefficient of expansion is 7-8 (in. /in. / °F) 10-6.
+Fiber-reinforced plastics’ resistance to heat and corrosion makes them successful even in humid, swampy conditions.
+Pultruded FRP is also fire resistant.

-- Electrical Conductivity – Fiberglass is non-conductive and has a high dielectric capability while metals like steel and aluminum conduct electricity and must be grounded.
+- Electrical Conductivity: Fiberglass is non-conductive and has a high dielectric capability while many metals, like steel and aluminum, conduct electricity and must be grounded.
 Even timber can be conductive when wet.